uf-icbr-bioinformatics/cellClassifier/README.md

 A signature matches if the P-value returned by Fisher's exact test is less than 0.05 (can be changed with the -p option).
 The test uses the number of genes in the database as the total number of genes, but this can be changed with the -n option.
 Cell types that match are printed to standard output, or to the file specified with the -o option.
+See the [Output](#output) section for a description of the output format.

 `genesfile` is assumed to contain one gene identifier per line, or to be a tab-delimited file with identifiers in the first column.
 A different column can be